cindyd97/Credit_Risk_Classification_Supervised-Machine-Learning/README.md

 * The dataset consists of historical lending activity from a peer-to-peer lending services company.
 The assignment entails that the analyst build a model that can correctly predict whether a loan is healthy or high-risk based on training data.
 * The dependent variable is the `loan_status` column and the labels are either healthy loan (0) or high-risk loan (1).
 * After describing the purpose and where the data is from, the process includes splitting the data for training and testing sets.
 Then the code utilizes the logistic regression model followed by an evaluation using the confusion matrix and classification report.
-*  Other steps include trying out different models (Support Vector Machine learning, Decicsion Tree Learning, as well as K Nearest Neighbors).
+*  Other steps include trying out different models (Support Vector Machine learning, Decision Tree Learning, as well as K Nearest Neighbors).

 ## Results